eggsactly/SIE531/PracticeFinalAnswers.md

 # Practice Final Exam Spring 2018

 ## Problem 1, Short Answer:
-When have two similar systems I want to compare, but I have different numbers of replications, what method should I use?
+When I have two similar systems I want to compare, but I have different numbers of replications, what method should I use?
 Welches Method.